bbauska/W3Cx-3of5/README.md

 <h4>Example #1</h4>

-Try this [online example at JSBin ](https://jsbin.com/xeyuqux/1/edit?html,output)or directly in your browser below:
+Try this <a href="https://jsbin.com/xeyuqux/1/edit?html,output)or">online example at JSBin </a> directly in your browser below:

 Please enter a 3 letter country code (green = valid, pink = invalid): ![](./images/image266.wmf)